3. Maxwell Eigenmodes

 This section explains the theory behind the Maxwell eigenmode

-Temporal evolution of electromagnetic fields is governed by Maxwell’s equations, which read as follows in the absence of free charges or currents [Che92, RC01]:
+The temporal evolution of electromagnetic fields is governed by Maxwell’s equations, which read as follows in the absence of free charges or currents [Che92, RC01]:

-where \(\mathbf E(\mathbf r, t)\) is the electric field, \(\mathbf{H}(\mathbf r, t)\) is the magnetic field intensity (often referred to as magnetic field), \(\varepsilon(\mathbf r)\) and \(\mu(\mathbf r)\) are permittivity and permeability (assumed isotropic and linear).
+where \(\mathbf E(\mathbf r, t)\) is the electric field and \(\mathbf{H}(\mathbf r, t)\) is the magnetic field intensity (often referred to as magnetic field).
+Also, \(\varepsilon(\mathbf r)\) and \(\mu(\mathbf r)\) are the permittivity and permeability (assumed isotropic and linear).

-If the fields have time-harmonic temporal variation, one can simplify Maxwell’s equations by assuming the following temporal dependence of the field [Che92, Jac99]:
+If the fields have time-harmonic [1] variation, one can simplify Maxwell’s equations by assuming the following temporal dependence of the field [Che92, Jac99]:

-which allows writing the frequency-domain form of (3.45)–(3.48) as
+which allows writing the frequency-domain form of Eqs.
+(3.45)–(3.48) as

-In order to obtain a single equation involving only the electric field, we can divide both sides of (3.51) by \(\mu\) and apply the curl, obtaining
+In order to obtain a single equation involving only the electric field, we can divide both sides of Eq.
+(3.51) by \(\mu\) and apply the curl, obtaining

 Substituting Eq.
 (3.52) then leads to the following equation:

-In a resonating structure, the resonance frequencies and the corresponding field distributions are the non-trivial solutions of (3.56), known as eigenmodes.
+In a resonating structure, the resonance frequencies and the corresponding field distributions are the non-trivial solutions of Eq.
+(3.56), known as eigenmodes.

 Boundary conditions